AustraliaIsMyCity/spinners_ts/README.md

 <p><strong>C30</strong><br>
 The coop gamemode is for 1-X players and requires the players coordination.
 It will adjust to the starting player count (boss strength, etc) and can be played solo.<br>
 <strong>C31</strong><br>
 A new wave will only start if all players are ready.
-There is forced timer for the next wave start.
+There is no forced timer for the next wave start.
 After a timer of xx seconds, other players have the option to start a countdown for the new wave (can be cancelled by the causing player).<br>
 <strong>C32</strong><br>
 If a player dies and has no lifes left in a coop game, a part of his weapons and gold is distributed to the other players.
 The boss strength stays unchanged and will still be adjusted to the start player count.<br>
 <strong>C33</strong><br>